 Walter Fett was a speaker (PDF) at the Eighth International Conference on Climate Change (ICCC-8)/Fifth International Conference on Climate and Energy (ICCE-5) sponsored by both the Heartland Institute and the European Institute for Climate and Energy (EIKE).
-Fett's speech is titled “Why do we observe most heavy precipitation following eclipses?”
+Fett's speech, titled “Why do we observe most heavy precipitation following eclipses?” can be viewed below.

 Institute for Water, Soil and Air Hygiene (Institut für Wasser-, Boden- und Lufthygiene) — Past Director and Professor.